Community-AI-VC/main/README.md

-# Toward a AI-based VC
+# Toward a AI-enabled VC Fund

 </br>

+We're building an AI for startup pitch/market analysis to support a purely objective, decision-making process, enabling VC funding efficiency & transparency, at scale.

 Read more about it here: https://github.com/Community-AI-VC/